outdreamer/build-a-cure-1/docs/system_analysis.md

 ## Notes

-- exploits -> relevant properties
-- delegate cost -> efficiency from alignment that goes unregulated (no system rules) where exploit is gap in regulation

 - core function + core object -> interaction rule of core attributes that aligns with core function + core object priority
 - depict core functions on their own direction to indicate a dimension when graphing